auchri/AOTP/README.md

 * [`master`][branch_master] branch contains the latest stable version
 * [`develop`][branch_develop] branch contains the current develop (unstable) version

+## Installation
+Upload all files to your webserver, maybe you need to adjust some defines in `config/main.php`.
+After that, you have two opportunities to install the platform:
+* Open the website in your browser.
+A installer should appear
+* Or install it manually:
+  * Copy `config/templates/user.php` to `config/user.php`
+  * Replace the placeholders in `config/user.php` with the real values

 [//]: # (LINKS)
 [website_stable]: http://aotp.auerchri.at
 [branch_master]: https://github.com/auchri/AOTP/tree/master